fletcher/MultiMarkdown-CMS/README.md

 a version that is compatible with MMD 2.0, you can choose an older version from the [downloads] page.
 MMD 3.0 must be installed separately.*

+*Also, please note that MMD-CMS has been modified to output HTML that should be compatible with HTML5, in ancticipation of these changes being made in MMD as well.*

 [downloads]: https://github.com/fletcher/MultiMarkdown-CMS/downloads

 MultiMarkdown CMS  is basically a collection  of utilities that allows  you to